kreitje/hms-testimonials/readme.txt

 == Upgrade Notice ==

-Go into Testimonials -> Templates and create new templates.
+For version 1.x to 2.x, go into Testimonials -> Templates and create new templates.

 == Frequently Asked Questions ==